CamilleLoue/netglobal/README.md

 ### Google Authentication

 -   User authentication is powered by Google OAuth, ensuring a reliable and secure login process.
+Yay.
 Developers can extend and customize authentication flows as needed.

 ### Stripe Payment Integration